 3. Requirements for the test vehicle

 3.1 A test vehicle is a new vehicle.
-Used cars, prototypes, or developed cars are not applied.
-Test vehicles are only used for the new vehicles that are moving from the production line.
+Used vehicls donot apply.
+Test vehicles are only new vehicles that are from serial production.

 3.2 A new vehicle (i.e. one not driven more than 80 km and within 28 d ± 5 d after the sign-off date in the production/assembly line) to be tested shall have been manufactured by the normal production process.